 In the Mosaic Law God gave the Israelites a calendar that was filled with festivals and holy days.
-The holy day that we are most familiar with is the Sabbath, but there are quite a few others as well.
-I think it's unfortunate that so many Christians are unfamiliar with most of these festivals.
-These holy days are not just trivia: they point to Christ's ministry and have prophetic significance.
+The one that many modern Christians are familiar with is the Sabbath, but there are quite a few others as well.
+It's unfortunate that so many Christians are unfamiliar with these festivals.
+The holy days that God gave to Israel aren't just trivia.
+They all point to Christ's ministry and they have prophetic significance as well!